Tell us a little about yourself and how you came to UMB.

 There are a few big drivers in my life that I am passionate about – the ability to collaborate with clients, my family and academics.

 On the client side, I am extremely passionate about proactively sharing ideas and working with clients toward success.
-I know it’s easy to say that, but it’s unique and almost abnormal to see bankers do that collectively with their clients.
+I know it’s easy to say that, but it’s unique and almost abnormal to see our industry execute collectively with their clients.
 Remember, these are customers that have done extremely well with their business for decades, and they are now looking for partners who they can trust, collaborate with and proactively position themselves for the best future.
-We work with them to strategically do this and give direction or advice on how we can best help them.
+We work with them strategically and give direction or advice on how we can best help them.

 My family is another huge motivator for me.
-I am a family man who enjoys the happiness that comes from my wife and kids.
-My wife and I are proud parents of two girls and three boys.
+I enjoy the happiness that comes from my wife and kids.
+We are proud parents of two girls and three boys.
 If we are not at a basketball game, football game, ice skating practice, or snowboarding, we are enjoying time together playing board games or tackling the next school project.
 Outside of my family, I am very involved in my church and my community.
-I regularly volunteer with the Boy Scouts and recently the Jefferson County Economic Development Council.

 Tell us about one of your greatest professional successes.